 Helps to reduce anxiety.

 When an autistic child goes to a crowded place, loud noises can trouble him.
 This situation can lead to paralyzing anxiety.
-Autism service dog can help to reduce this anxiety just by providing their calming presence.
+An autism service dog can help to reduce this anxiety just by providing their calming presence.
 These dogs may also help by providing pressure by their body to the agitated person.
 This pressure is actually very soothing and can prove to be very helpful when a person on the spectrum becomes disturbed by their surroundings.

 A case study on the Experience of families with Autism assistance dogs